 Who is ISEA?

 The Indiana Student Education Association (ISEA) members are undergraduate and graduate students at Indiana colleges and universities pursuing education degrees or planning to enter the education profession.
-ISEA members are future educators and leaders of ISTA.
+ISEA members are aspiring educators and leaders of ISTA.
 Supporting the growth and success of ISEA members is investing in the future of the Association.

 The ISEA board and officers lead the student association and are integral to the vitality of ISTA with the ISEA President serving on the ISTA Board of Directors and four ISEA member appointments to ISTA Standing Committees.